Ku-ring-gai Chase National Park: Park history

 Bobbin Head Inn, picnic shelters, and boat shed concessions were established to raise much needed funds for park management.
 Picnic areas were created with the reclamation of mud flats at Appletree Bay, Bobbin Head, Illawong Bay, and Akuna Bay between 1910 and 1940.

 The area around West Head had been held privately until it was added to the park in 1951.
 In 1918, owners of a 640 hectare lot in Commodore Heights lobbied for a road to be pushed through from the south.
-A 1927 prospectus proposed a community of 2,500 residences with a country club, casino, golf course, and hotel, however, the plans did not eventuate due to the Depression.
+A 1927 prospectus proposed a community of 2,500 residences with a country club, casino, golf course, and hotel, however, the plans did not eventuate due to the Great Depression.

 Ku-ring-gai Chase became a national park with the proclamation of the National Parks and Wildlife Act in 1967.
 It is the third oldest national park in Australia, with the Royal National Park being the oldest.
 Additions to the park have made it 14,882 hectares in size.
 The park is managed by the NSW National Parks & Wildlife Service and was added to the Australian National Heritage List in December 2006.
 The term "chase" indicates it was an area of natural bush not enclosed by fences.
 Ku-ring-gai Chase is also officially classed as a suburb by the Geographical Names Board of New South Wales.

 The television series, Skippy the Bush Kangaroo was shot in northern Sydney at Ku-ring-gai Chase National Park and the adjacent Waratah Park.
 Bushfires ravaged the park in January 1994.

 A seaplane on its way to Sydney Harbour crashed into Jerusalem Bay shortly after takeoff from on 31 December 2017, killing the pilot and five passengers.